algomo/coding-challenge/README.md

 ## `tl;dr`

-- The paired-programming session should take between 1 and 1.5 hours
+- The paired-programming session should take around 1.5 hours
-  - Expect around 1 hour of coding, and up to 30 minutes at the end for technical questions
+  - Expect around 1 hour of coding, and 30 minutes at the end for technical questions
 - We're not expecting you to develop the entire application within the timeslot!
   - It's up to you to decide how to break the problem into smaller features/what to build during the session
 - We value fast iterations and tight feedback loops.
 The focus during the session should be building a usable feature